1000eyed/snake/README.md

 # Snake

-A semi-ortholinear keyboard with LEDs and spacebar options.
+A semi-ortholinear keyboard with LEDs, rotary encoder support and spacebar options.

 ## How to build one